1

 明年,穰侯與白起客卿胡陽復攻趙、韓、魏,破芒卯於華陽下,斬首十萬,取魏之卷、蔡陽、長社,趙氏觀津。 且與趙觀津,益趙以兵,伐齊。 齊襄王懼,使蘇代為齊陰遺穰侯書曰:「臣聞往來者言曰『秦將益趙甲四萬以伐齊』,臣竊必之敝邑之王曰『秦王明而熟於計,穰侯智而習於事,必不益趙甲四萬以伐齊』。 是何也? 夫三晉之相與也,秦之深讎也。 百相背也,百相欺也,不為不信,不為無行。 今破齊以肥趙。 趙,秦之深讎,不利於秦。 此一也。 秦之謀者,必曰『破齊,獘晉、楚,而後制晉、楚之勝』。 夫齊,罷國也,以天下攻齊,如以千鈞之弩決潰癕也,必死,安能獘晉、楚? 此二也。 秦少出兵,則晉、楚不信也; 多出兵,則晉、楚為制於秦。 齊恐,不走秦,必走晉、楚。 此三也。 秦割齊以啖晉、楚,晉、楚案之以兵,秦反受敵。 此四也。 是晉、楚以秦謀齊,以齊謀秦也,何晉、楚之智而秦、齊之愚? 此五也。 故得安邑以善事之,亦必無患矣。 秦有安邑,韓氏必無上黨矣。 取天下之腸胃,與出兵而懼其不反也,孰利? 臣故曰秦王明而熟於計,穰侯智而習於事,必不益趙甲四萬以代齊矣。」 於是穰侯不行,引兵而歸。

 The following year, the Marquis of Rang together with Bai Qi and guest minister Hu Yang again attacked Zhao, Han, and Wei, defeating Mang Mao below Huayang, beheading one hundred thousand, and seizing Wei's Juan, Caiyang, and Changshe, as well as Zhao's Guanjin.
 Moreover, he returned Guanjin to Zhao, augmented Zhao with troops, and attacked Qi.
-King Xiang of Qi grew fearful and had Su Dai secretly send a letter to the Marquis of Rang on Qi's behalf: 'Your servant has heard travelers say, "Qin will provide Zhao with forty thousand suits of armor to attack Qi."
-Your servant secretly assures my king: "The King of Qin is clear-headed and skilled in planning, the Marquis of Rang is intelligent and experienced in affairs—they will certainly not provide Zhao with forty thousand suits of armor to attack Qi."'
+King Xiang of Qi grew fearful and had Su Dai secretly send a letter to the Marquis of Rang on Qi's behalf: 'Your servant has heard travelers say, "Qin will add forty thousand armored troops to Zhao to attack Qi."
+Your servant privately assured the king of my humble state: "The King of Qin is clear-headed and skilled in planning, and the Marquis of Rang is intelligent and experienced in affairs; they will certainly not add forty thousand armored troops to Zhao to attack Qi.
 Why is this?
 The alliance of the Three Jin states is Qin's deepest enmity.
-A hundred times they turn their backs on each other, a hundred times they deceive each other—not that they are faithless, not that they lack conduct.
-Now destroying Qi to fatten Zhao.
-Zhao is Qin's deepest enmity; this is disadvantageous to Qin.
+They turn their backs on one another a hundred times and deceive one another a hundred times, yet do not regard this as faithlessness or misconduct.
+Now, if Qin breaks Qi merely to fatten Zhao: Zhao is Qin's deepest enmity; this is disadvantageous to Qin.
 This is the first reason.
-Qin's strategists will certainly say: 'Destroy Qi, exhaust Jin and Chu, and then control the victories of Jin and Chu.'
-Now Qi is an exhausted state.
-To attack Qi with the whole world is like using a thousand-jun crossbow to burst a festering boil—it will certainly die, but how can it exhaust Jin and Chu?
+Qin’s planners will surely say, "Break Qi, wear down Jin and Chu, and then control Jin and Chu after their victory."
+Qi is already an exhausted state.
+For the whole world to attack Qi would be like loosing a thousand-jun crossbow at a swollen boil: Qi would certainly burst, but how would that wear down Jin and Chu?
 This is the second reason.
 If Qin sends few troops, then Jin and Chu will not trust us; If many troops are sent out, then Jin and Chu will be controlled by Qin.
-Qi, in fear, will not flee to Qin but will certainly go to Jin and Chu.
+When Qi is frightened, it will not flee to Qin; it will surely flee to Jin and Chu.
 This is the third reason.
-Qin carves up Qi to feed Jin and Chu, but Jin and Chu press with troops, and Qin instead receives enemies.
+Qin would cut up Qi as bait for Jin and Chu, while Jin and Chu pressed Qi with their armies; Qin would end up receiving enemies instead.
 This is the fourth reason.
-This means Jin and Chu use Qin to plot against Qi, and use Qi to plot against Qin.
-Why are Jin and Chu so intelligent while Qin and Qi so foolish?
+This would mean Jin and Chu using Qin to plot against Qi, and then using Qi to plot against Qin.
+Why should Jin and Chu be so clever while Qin and Qi are so foolish?
 This is the fifth reason.
-Therefore, if you obtain Anyi and serve it well, there will certainly be no calamity.
+Therefore, if Qin obtains Anyi and manages the affair well, it will surely have no trouble.
 If Qin has Anyi, the Han clan will certainly lose Shangdang.
-Taking the world's vital organs compared to sending troops and fearing they won't return—which is more profitable?
-Your servant therefore says: King Zhao of Qin is enlightened and versed in strategy, the Marquis of Rang is intelligent and experienced in affairs—they will certainly not augment Zhao's armored troops by forty thousand to replace Qi.'
-Thereupon the Marquis of Rang did not proceed but led his troops back.
+Which is more advantageous: to seize the vital organs of the realm, or to send out troops and fear they may not return?
+Your servant therefore says that the King of Qin is clear-sighted and practiced in planning, and the Marquis of Rang is intelligent and experienced in affairs; they surely will not add forty thousand Qin armored troops to Zhao in order to attack Qi."
+The Marquis of Rang then did not proceed, but led his troops back.

 9